kbenoit/kbenoit-hugo-site/content/cvs/publications.md

 ### Conference Papers and Unpublished Papers

+2017\.
+Perry, Patrick and Kenneth Benoit.  "[Scaling Text with the Class Affinity Model](http://arxiv.org/abs/1710.08963)."
+London School of Economics and New York University manuscript.

 2007 (with Michael Laver and Slava Mikhaylov).
 "Mapping Policy Preferences with Uncertainty: Measuring and Correcting Error in Comparative Manifesto Project Estimates."
 Paper presented at the 2007 Annual Meeting of the American Political Science Association, Chicago, 30 August-2 September.

 2005 (with Alex Baturo).
 "National Party Competition and Support for European Integration."
 Presented at the ECPR General Conference, 8-10 September 2005, Budapest, Hungary.